prg48/eng-jap-translation/README.md

 ### Training Scripts and Deployment

 The project includes two main scripts for model training, [train_en_jp.py](/training-scripts/train_en_jp.py) for English-Japanese and [train_jp_en.py](/training-scripts/train_jp_en.py) for Japanese-English translations.
 Upon completion of the fine-tuning, the most efficient versions of the models, as determined by **BLEU** and **BERT** scores, were chosen for deployment.
 The final models for both English-Japanese and Japanese-English translations were deployed in huggingface and can be checked through [english-japanese model link](https://huggingface.co/Prgrg/en-ja-v4.0) and [japanese-english model link](https://huggingface.co/Prgrg/ja-en-dataset-v3.0-subset-v3.0).

-## Model Evaluation

-Evaluating the performance of our fine-tuned models is crucial to ensuring the accuracy and reliability of translations provided by the system.

-### Selections and Metrics

-Out of 15 fine-tuned versions for each language pair, models were selected based on their performance evaluated by **BLEU** and **BERT** scores.
-These metrics are pivotal in machine translation as they provide an objective measure of the translation's quality compared to the reference text.

-### Evaluation Process

-The evaluation was conducted systematically to ensure a thorough assessment of each model's capabilities:

-1. **Loading Resources**: The process commenced with the loading of the relevant dataset, checkpoint, tokenizer, and the respective fine-tuned or base model.
-2. **Tokenization**: Each dataset was tokenized to convert the text into a format suitable for the model's understanding.
-3. **Data Conversion**: The dataset split destined for evaluation was converted into a TensorFlow data format, compatible with the model's architecture.
-4. **Prediction and Decoding**: The models were then used to generate predictions from the data, which were subsequently decoded and compiled into a list for comparision.
-5. **Score Calculation**: The decoded predictions and actual labels were passed to the compute functions of **BLEU** and **BERT** scores to evaluate the model's performance quantitatively.